stennety/mywebsite/_posts/2022-05-28-when-is-a-tester-not-a-tester.md

 ---
 title: When is a Tester not a Tester?
 tags:
-- Testing
+- testing
-- Quality
+- quality
-- Quality Engineer
+- quality Engineer
 date: 2022-05-28 00:00:00 +0100
 categories:
 - About Ben
-- Industry
-- Testing for Developers
 redirect_from:
 - /when-is-a-tester-not-a-tester/
 ---